taielab/awesome-hacking-lists/README.md

 - [fancyss](https://github.com/hq450/fancyss) - fancyss is a project providing tools to across the GFW on asuswrt/merlin based router.
 - [webshell-detect-bypass](https://github.com/LandGrey/webshell-detect-bypass) - 绕过专业工具检测的Webshell研究文章和免杀的Webshell

+## ActionScript

+- [json-flash-csrf-poc](https://github.com/appsecco/json-flash-csrf-poc) - This repo contains the files required to perform a CSRF attack using Flash and HTTP 307 redirections.

 ## Arduino

 - [MissionControl](https://github.com/BabyWrassler/MissionControl) - This kids' homework desk has top that flips up to reveal a space-themed control panel.